sinhrks/daskperiment/docs/source/quickstart.rst

    def calculate_score(s):
        return 10 / s

 Each code context is also saved as a text file per trial id.
-Thus, these are easily handled by diff tools and Git.
+So it is easy to handle by diff tools and Git.

 Function Purity And Handling Randomness
 ---------------------------------------

-To make the experiment reproducible, all the experiment step should be "pure" function (it the inputs are the same, output shouldn't be changed).
+To make the experiment reproducible, all the experiment step should be "pure" function (it always returns the same outputs if the inputs to it are the same).
 In other words, the function should not have internal state nor randomness.

 `daskperiment` checks whether each experiment step is pure.
-It internally stores the hash of inputs and output, and shows a warning if its output is changed even though the inputs are unchanged.
+It internally stores the hash of inputs and output, and issues a warning if its output is changed even though the inputs are unchanged.

 To illustrate this, add randomness to the example code.